 Since its founding, USC Upstate has grown from a small, two-year campus into one of the leading metropolitan universities in the Southeast.
 This growth has been a direct response to the needs of the Upstate – a tradition that began with the University’s creation.
 The University has expanded well beyond nursing to include 40 bachelor’s and master’s programs in the liberal arts, sciences, business, information systems, teacher education and nursing.

-In 1994, the University moved to the graduate level, now offering master’s degree programs in elementary education, early childhood education, special education: visual impairment, Informatics and Nursing (coming in 2014).
+In 1994, the University moved to the graduate level, offering master’s degree programs in elementary education, early childhood education, special education: visual impairment, Informatics and Nursing.

 Developing a Significant Presence in Greenville

 From its inception, the University has bound its fortunes to one of the fastest growing regions in the nation, the I-85 corridor connecting Atlanta and Charlotte.
 USC Upstate – a metropolitan university – serves the cities of Spartanburg and Greenville and their surrounding communities, home to a million people and the highest per capita international investment of any counties in the nation.
 The focus is on the higher education interests of Upstate South Carolina and partnerships with its important enterprises.

-Along with the enormous growth on the Spartanburg campus, USC Upstate has developed a significant presence in Greenville at the University Center of Greenville (UCG), a nonprofit consortium of seven higher education institutions dedicated to increasing access to educational opportunities for the citizens of the Greater Greenville Metropolitan Area of South Carolina.
+Along with the enormous growth on the Spartanburg campus, USC Upstate has developed a significant presence in Greenville at the University Center Greenville (UCG), a nonprofit consortium of seven higher education institutions dedicated to increasing access to educational opportunities for the citizens of the Greater Greenville Metropolitan Area of South Carolina.

-USC Upstate is the largest provider of undergraduate academic programs at the University Center of Greenville, generating over 70 percent of the Center’s baccalaureate enrollment.
+USC Upstate is the largest provider of undergraduate academic programs at the University Center Greenville, generating over 70 percent of the Center’s baccalaureate enrollment.
 The University’s critical partner in this growth is Greenville Technical College (GTC).
 Both institutions aim to provide opportunities for students to complete technical or associate degrees at GTC, and then move seamlessly into junior-through-senior bachelor’s level degree completion programs in numerous related disciplines at USC Upstate.

-USC Upstate Greenville Campus currently offers the junior and senior years of study for 11 undergraduate degree programs and 1 graduate degree program, each taught by highly qualified and dedicated faculty.
+USC Upstate Greenville Campus currently offers the junior and senior years of study for 11 undergraduate degree programs and one graduate degree program, each taught by highly qualified and dedicated faculty.

 The degree programs are as follows: